B-Salinas/github-should-have-a-blog/25/09-28-bearblog-posts.md

 #### 9. June 18, 2025 @ 4:20 PM CST: dnd < locked in

 I use DND (Do Not Disturb) pretty religiously, especially in small spurts.
-I'm a huge of softwares that limit time on certain apps, when given access.
+I'm a huge fan of softwares that limit time on certain apps, when given access.
 I was and still am an avid user SelfControl mac app that blocks domains (using it now!)

 I just wish it was more customizable.